South African rand range-bound as Middle East conflict weighs on risk sentiment

 PHOTO

-JOHANNESBURG - South Africa's risk-sensitive rand traded in a narrow range on Friday as investors followed Middle East developments after U.S. President Donald Trump's decision to postpone attacks on Iran's energy infrastructure.
+JOHANNESBURG - South Africa's risk-sensitive rand was steady on Friday as investors followed Middle East developments after U.S. President Donald Trump's decision to postpone attacks on Iran's energy infrastructure.

 ETM Analytics said the currency is expected to remain on the defensive as the U.S.-Israeli war on Iran weighs on risk sentiment.